leemoomoo/leemoomoo.github.io/_pages/about.md

   - /about.html
 ---

 Hi there!
 My name is Xiaoyao Li.
 I am a lecturer at the Department of Artificial Intelligence, School of Advanced Interdisciplinary Studies, Central South University of Forestry and Technology (CSUFT).
 I joined the [Institute of Artificial Intelligenc Application](https://www.x-mol.com/groups/csuftai) in 2022.
-My research interests lie in the image processing and educational data mining.
+My research interests lie in image processing and educational data mining.

 A data-driven personal website